-Optionally, the breath alcohol analyser may be equipped with a function which automatically detects whether the measuring result is affected by the presence of alcohol in the upper respiratory tracts.
+The breath alcohol analyser shall be equipped with a function which automatically detects whether the measuring result is affected by the presence of alcohol in the upper respiratory tracts.
 Examples of compliance are given in Annex B.

-The user shall not have access to the maintenance mode nor to the adjustment device
+The user shall not have access to the maintenance mode nor to the adjustment device.

-4.6 Checking operations
+4.5 Checking operations